victorgarciaesgi/nuxt-assets-paths/README.md

 ## - `assetsPaths` global object

-The module will create a file with the global object of the route names inside.
+At build , the module will create a file with the global object of the assets paths inside.

 ### _Usage_